-Important cytological changes were observed in the gills in control group (December) straight primary and slightly curved secondary gill lamellae were observed.
+Important cytological changes were observed in the gills.
+In control group (December) straight primary and slightly curved secondary gill lamellae were observed.
 A large number of mucous cells are seen on the tip of primary gill lamella.
 A well developed chain of pilaster cells were observed.
-Acidophilic cells are also seen with normal blood supply (Fig.1).
+Chloride cells are also seen with normal blood supply (Fig.1).

-Gradual fast transfer in different Magnesium concentrations of experimental group during pre-spawning period (April)
+Gradual fast transfer in highest Calcium concentrations during pre- spawning period